PetervandenDoel/ACmultimeter/README.md

 # ACmultimeter

+This project was a collaberation between mysef and another student

+-Peter van den Doel

+-Eric Lim

 Link to video demo
 https://drive.google.com/file/d/16ZK31mSzWK8TsJp4SmsNh_zpA29mmwEY/view?usp=sharing
 The project was demonstrated using a GEN2BB function generator and a BB2SCOPE oscilloscope (referred to as "Fraga Board" in the video)